Skip to main content

 Outsmarting the feline brain

 Sometimes, you need to think smarter than your cat.
-It’s a subtle way to punish your cat and encourage them away from destructive behavior.
+It’s a subtle way to redirect your cat and encourage them away from destructive behavior.

 For instance, for that cat who believes the couch is a scratching post?
 Drape a loose blanket over the arm of the sofa.
 The fabric will fall each time they try to sharpen their claws, creating a subtle form of cat discipline.
-Foiling the behavior will drive them to the sturdy, reliable scratching post.
+Foiling the behavior will make it less desirable, which can drive them to the sturdy, reliable scratching post.

 Is your cat a counter-jumper?
 Place double-sided tape on the counter where your cat’s feet land.
 The tape’s harmless, but cats hate the sticky sensation on their paws.
 Your cat learns to avoid the area — especially if you provide a cat-safe place for them to climb as an alternative.